Best 17 Gardens in DC: The Instagrammers Guide

 Meridian Hill Park

 Meridian Hill Park is one of DC’s most central parks.
-Located just a few blocks from U street it’s a common area to enjoy some greenery.
-Built in the early 1900’s this 12-acre parks hosts a slew of events and a large fountain on the southside.
+Located just a few blocks from U Street, it’s a popular spot to enjoy some greenery.
+Built in the early 1900s, this 12-acre park features a cascading 13-basin fountain on the south side (one of the longest in North America) and hosts a legendary drum circle every Sunday afternoon during warmer months.

 Meridian Hill Park on Google Maps